ubeda/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/agents.rst

   self.info("An info message")
   self.debug("This will be shown only in debug")

-Concering *MonitringClient* (or better known its global instance *gMonitor*), if someone wants to send some metric over there, she has to put in agent's code registration of activity and then in a particular task use *RequestTask.addMark* to save monitoring data.
+Concerning *MonitringClient* (or better known its global instance *gMonitor*), if someone wants to send some metric over there, she has to put in agent's code registration of activity and then in a particular task use *RequestTask.addMark* to save monitoring data.
 All monitored activities are held in *RequestTask.__monitor* dict which at the end of processing is returned from *RequestTask.__call__*.